Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Summary and discussion of main results

 The fact that unsigned authorization requests do not result in serious drawbacks can be explained by the fact that two-way authentication is established during artifact resolution before the assertion is delivered.

 Additionally, this use case provides assertion secrecy even though no assertion encryption mechanism is used.
 Again, this fact can be explained by the artifact resolution mechanism.

-Hence, it is hard for SAML users to decide what optional security mechanisms to include since it is highly non-trivial to deduce the impact of those security mechanisms on the final SSO system.
+Hence, it is hard for SAML deployers to decide what optional security mechanisms to include, since it is highly non-trivial to deduce the impact of those security mechanisms on the final SSO system.